leanmotherfuckers/serverless-magic-links-poc/README.md

 This does a `AdminUpdateUserAttributes` request on every login.
 That method has a soft limit of 5 calls per second, which should be sufficient for most user bases, as the chance of more than 5 users signing in at the exact same second is probably very unlikely unless you have 50k+ active users.

 If so, you could ask AWS to raise that soft limit, and you should be good for at least another 250k MAUs.
 After that, it be time to start looking into something more robust to manage your authentication needs :)

+## How can we further improve UX?

+* Use a more deterministic method for generating `authChallenge`, so that if the user accidentally sends themselves more than one magic link email in a short period of time, the second send doesn't make the first link invalid.
+However, introducing determinism might make the system less safe if done incorrectly.